daguilarm/belich-tables/README.md

 #### New resources

-You can add a botton for: add new resource, using the parameter `$newResource` in you table component:
+You can add a button for *add new resource*, using the parameter `$newResource` in you table component:

 ```php
 <?php